Taxpayers win in RTI penalty appeals

 A string of decisions arising from the transition to real time information (RTI) have started to crop up at tribunal with two recent cases going in the taxpayer’s favour.

-From just a handful of cases so far on the complications around making the transition over to RTI, the general trend is not much taxpayer joy.
-However there are a couple of examples which show there is hope.
+From just a handful of cases so far on the complications around making the transition to RTI, the general trend is not much taxpayer joy.
+But there are a couple of examples which show there is hope.

 In the first case, Hogg Joinery v HMRC, the taxpayer won on reasonable excuse based on HMRC delays in issuing penalty notices.